TiBOcode/astrotibo/src/content/notes/moctips.md

 ---
-title: Basecamp to All my tips
+title: All my Ukulele Tips
 ---
 This place is a waypoint to all my tips, it's a long process that requires lots of writing, editing, reviewing & publishing.
 It'll keep evolving over time